 – Shivali Narang Gupta, October 2020

-Blood tests measure the immunoglobulin E (IgE) antibody levels in the blood, which are elevated after an allergic reaction.
+Allergy blood tests measure the immunoglobulin E (IgE) antibody levels in the blood, which are elevated after an allergic reaction.
 Generally speaking, there are 2 types of blood tests: total IgE and specific IgE.

-Total IgE blood testing indicates if an allergic reaction occurred but will not be able to distinguish the specific allergen.
+Total IgE allergy blood testing indicates if an allergic reaction occurred but will not be able to distinguish the specific allergen.
 A specific IgE test, on the other hand, measures IgE antibody levels in response to individual allergens.